Consumer Aesthetics Research Institute: History

-In the early 2010s, Evan Collins participated in the online vaporwave scene largely through r/vaporwave and in some groups on Facebook.
+In the early 2010s, Evan Collins participated in the online vaporwave scene largely through the Reddit community r/vaporwave and in some groups on Facebook.
 He found that the vaporwave scene didn't explore the late 1990s and early 2000s as much as the 1980s to mid-1990s.
 In August 2014, he watched the music video for "Out of Your Mind" by Victoria Beckham and realized the prevalence of futuristic looks during that era.
 Inspired by the video, he made a collage in Photoshop to help define the Y2K aesthetic and posted it to the vaporwave subreddit.
 The post received interest with people asking for more examples.
 This resulted in him finding around 900 examples and putting them in an album on Imgur in October 2014.
 He continued to collect examples in all fields including art, music, fashion, architecture, and industrial design, striving for a complete documented understanding of the era.

 In 2019, Collins delivered the first presentation on CARI at the Seattle Design Festival.